hossain434/protractor_sample_example/README.md

 Run the test: protractor conf.js

-PLease note: There is not package.json and node module exist in the project folder (except above 2 js files) since the proctractor, selenium server and chromedriver installed globally in NPM folder as part of proctractor installation.
+Please note: There is not package.json and node module exist in the project folder (except above 2 js files) since the proctractor, selenium server and chromedriver installed globally in NPM folder as part of proctractor installation.